 Overcrowded prisons expanding to no end.
 Dads who never show up–or only between hiding and sentencing.
 Single moms in and out of jail.
 Kids raised by grandparents, three million of them, some because the parents are incarcerated, others just because they can’t be counted on to provide basic food, shelter…

 Tuesday, three more Oklahoma kids were taken into state custody—for murder.
 They killed a man because they were “bored.”
 How did we get here?
 Nobody can know for certain, but we all have an idea.
 I call it “Thug Culture.”

 But sorry, the thugs won’t be saving the Earth anytime soon.
-And you don’t want to see the real fate of women when they get control, like in Syria or Rwanda.
+And you don’t want to see the fate of women when thugs take control, like in Syria or Rwanda.

 As I immerse myself back into my next book, I feel more committed than ever to writing a novel about real, but interesting people, dealing with the real affects of crime.
 And exposing the truths of Thug Culture: